• "I believe this is possibly the most important thing children, teens and adults might learn for their life. Please make it available to everyone!"

 Primary School Pupil

-Pathways to Resilience is a not-for-profit Community Interest Company that equips children and their communities with tools for resilience and emotional wellbeing.
+Pathways to Resilience delivers training to schools, therapists and organisations looking to equip children and their communities with tools for resilience and emotional wellbeing.

 Why is this needed?